No description

 imports = [ inputs.cnixpost.nixosModules.default ];

-If using the MTA-STS outbound resolver, also apply the overlay:
+If using the MTA-STS outbound resolver, also apply the overlay (the module asserts on this at eval time, so a missing overlay fails loudly):

 nixpkgs.overlays = [ inputs.cnixpost.overlays.default ];